 What Eligibility Criteria Does Your CICA Claim Have To Meet?

-• You were the victim of a crime of violence;
+- You were the victim of a violent crime that the Scheme 2012 compensates for.

 Evidence Supporting CICA Claims